Theological Truths and Types Hidden in the Creation Accounts of Genesis

 A. Maas, “The Name of Mary”, The Catholic Encyclopedia (1912), citing Franz von Hummelauer (in Exod. et Levit., Paris, 1897, p.
 161)

 - Logan Winkelman was received into the Catholic Church on Pentecost, 2018 after a two-year, intensely researched conversion from non-denominational Protestantism with the original aim of disproving Catholicism.
 His educational background in philosophy and personal experience of Protestant Christianity has given him a unique perspective on his new-found faith and the Christian religion as a whole.
-He resides in Tustin, California, and has spoken at retreats and church events within his home diocese of Orange.
+He lives in Tustin, California, and has spoken at retreats and church events within his home diocese of Orange.
 He enjoys spending his free time finding God in nature, mountain hiking, spending time with family, and reading.